kmwoley/restic-windows-backup/README.md

 # Features
 * **VSS (Volume Snapshot Service) support** - backup everything, don't worry about what files are open/in-use
+* **Removable, External Drives** - drives can be identified by their volume labels or serial numbers, making it easy to backup drives that occasionally aren't there or change drive letter.
 * **Easy Installation** - `install.ps1` script downloads Restic, initializes the restic repository, and setups up a Windows Task Scheduler task to run the backup daily
 * **Backup, Maintenance and Monitoring are Automated** - `backup.ps1` script handles
   * Emailing the results of each execution, including log files when there are problems